Disclaimer- I am not JK Rowling; I do not own any of her stories or characters, and I did not come up with the brilliant idea which is Harry Potter.

 Swallowing harshly, Remus opened the door.
 Albus sat behind his desk, sipping a cup of tea.

 "Ah, Remus!" he exclaimed happily.
 "Do come and sit down!
-Would you like anything to drink— tea?
+Would you like anything to drink- tea, perhaps?
 I remember you being quite partial to Earl Grey.
 How was your first day of classes?
 No problems, I take it?"

 Smiling at the Headmaster's chattiness, Remus took the offered seat.
 "Nothing to drink, thank you," he replied.
 "And as for my classes, they all went very well.
 No issues, though there is something I'd like to discuss with you."

 Remus drummed his fingers on the desktop.
 "Well, after class today, I had a discussion with Harry Potter.
-He's asked me if I'll teach him how to defend himself against dementors."
+He asked me if I'll teach him how to defend himself against dementors."

-Albus' blue eyes turned stoney.
+Albus' blue eyes turned stony.
 "Ah yes," he murmured, setting down his teacup.
-"I heard about Harry's run-in with the dementors on the Hogwart's Express, the poor boy.
+"I heard about Harry's run-in with the dementors, the poor boy.
 I do wish the dementors' presence here at Hogwarts were unnecessary, but with the Ministry insisting…"

 "Yes, of course," Remus replied reassuringly.
 "No one blames you in the slightest, Albus.
 We all understand the necessity, unfortunate as it is."